-2.04 All partners recognise there is high demand for rented homes in the region and too few vacancies to meet demand.
+- 2.03 There is high demand for rented homes in the region and too few vacancies to meet demand.
 The overall aim of SARTH is to simplify access to a range of affordable housing options which is transparent, legal, efficient and accessible to all sections of the community.
-The allocation of social housing must be fair, consistent, and prioritise those people within our communities according to their housing needs.
+The allocation of social housing must be fair, consistent, and prioritise those people within our communities according to their housing needs. - 2.04 The SARTH policy not only includes a revised allocation policy but includes some changes to the way the register is currently managed such as a move toward providing advice on realistic housing options.
+Currently, Flintshire receives approximately 30 housing applications a week compared to circa 10 homes available for letting.
+All these forms are registered and the number of points confirmed to the applicant.
+Many of these applicants have low points and are unlikely to be allocated housing in their chosen areas.

-- 2.05 The SARTH policy does not only include a revised allocation policy but includes some changes to the way the register is currently managed.
-This includes a move away from a focus purely on social housing and a move toward providing advice on realistic housing options.
-Currently, Flintshire receives approximately 30 housing applications a week compared to circa 10 homes available for letting each week.
-All these forms are inputed and the number of points confirmed to the applicant.
-Many of these applicants have low points and are unlikely to be allocated housing in their chosen areas. - 2.06 The SARTH policy aims to provide the most useful, consistent and accessible advice and information to everyone who comes to the council for housing and/or housing advice.
-The aim is to help customers make the most informed choice about how to find a home to meet their needs.
+- 2.05 The SARTH policy aims to help customers make the most informed choice about how to find a home to meet their needs.
 The advice provided will cover the whole range of affordable housing options including social housing, private rented accommodation, home ownership and other alternatives.
-This approach helps to manage expectations and for customers to understand fully their realistic housing options. - 2.07 The draft policy is simpler to understand than the current points based system.
+This helps to manage expectations and for customers to understand fully their realistic housing options. - 2.06 The draft policy is simpler to understand than the current points based system.
 Applicants are given reasonable preference determined by a banding scheme which lists people in date order of their application within each band.
-Reasonable preference is given to those who fall within the statutory categories such as homelessness, overcrowding, living in unsanitary conditions, medical grounds or hardship. - 2.08 The priority given to applicants within the banding scheme will vary according to whether the applicant has an urgent housing need, whether the applicant has a local connection and the date order of the application.
+Reasonable preference is given to those who fall within the statutory categories such as homelessness, overcrowding, living in unsanitary conditions, medical grounds or hardship. - 2.07 The priority given to applicants within the banding scheme will vary according to whether the applicant has an urgent housing need, whether the applicant has a local connection and the date order of the application.
 Applicants who are not in the categories entitled to reasonable preference will not be given any priority in the banding scheme and will not be recorded on the housing register.
 However, advice and assistance will be provided to assist those applicants in finding affordable housing that meets their need.
 The policy allows for applicants to be dropped to a lower banding where their behaviour affects their suitability to be a tenant.